 The printing needs of the school differ from one month to the next, depending on the school calendar.
 For instance, at the beginning of term there is a need to print a large volume of booklets for parents and staff.
 In the past, this task involved multiple steps and was both time-consuming and complex.
 Now, thanks to the MFPs from Toshiba and the PaperCut software, school employees can print directly from their PC, laptop or smart device and create the booklets on the fly.
 Similarly, when printing is needed for art classes in term time, the new systems allow pupils to realise their creativity without being hampered by hard-to-understand technology.

-Machines that consistently deliver outstanding performance are a key benefit for Toshiba customers, but the customer, like Farlington, is also committed to protecting the environment.
-With the help of experts co2balance, Toshiba has created a scheme to help compensate for CO2 emissions by offsetting its products.
+Machines that consistently deliver outstanding performance are a key benefit for Toshiba customers, but customers like Farlington, are also committed to protecting the environment.
+With the help of experts CO2balance, Toshiba offsets its products through its Carbon Zero Scheme.
 Carbon offsetting allows for investment in CSR projects that save the emission of or absorb an equivalent amount of CO2 to that associated with the Toshiba product.
 In this way, emissions are balanced to become ‘Carbon Zero’ which allows for positive business activities with no detriment to the environment.

-“Working with Farlington to deliver document management improvements has been an interesting and pleasurable experience, and we are delighted to confirm that their purchase of new printers will also help the planet and less fortunate communities”, explained Chris Mills, Marketing Manager at Toshiba.
-“As a direct result of the order from the school, Toshiba will provide two stoves that will improve quality of life for 11 people in rural Kenya.
-The stoves will also save five tonnes of wood and protect 0.02 hectares of woodland.”
+Through the delivery of the new print devices, Toshiba will provide two stoves that will improve quality of life for 11 people in rural Kenya, through the Carbon Offset scheme.
+The stoves will also save five tonnes of wood and protect 0.02 hectares of woodland.